 Therefore, due to the sensitivity of mothers to this issue, they paid more attention to their abilities and strengthened

 their marriage management and attention to their husbands by restoring their power and ability.
 Most of them tried to fill the gap in the performance of this role and pay special attention to this dimension of life, in different ways.

 "Then I remind myself that I can, I must do my duties, my husband should not get annoyed with me, or emotionally separated ".
 (Participant No. 3)

 The vast majority of mothers tried to prove that they did not forget about their husbands' position and the performance of their spousal role, rather they showed more determination to do so.
 They took different approaches to their marital responsibilities.
 Some mothers respected their spouses and even maintained their personality, especially among families and relatives.

-"No, thank God I respect my husband.
-For example, I'm not like that.
-I don't disrespect him.
-Even when he comes home, I get up even if I'm lying down.
-"He comes quickly and says, "Sit down, you're embarrassing me".
+"Thank God, I respect my husband.
+I don't disrespect him, you know, when he comes home, I get up even if I'm lying down.
+"He comes quickly and says, "feel free and do rest, don't bother yourself".
 (Participant N0.8)